ADD CONDITION

 Lactation Use

-If you are breastfeeding, you can feel reassured that there are no specific warnings or recommendations regarding nursing mothers or lactation in the information provided.
+If you are breastfeeding or planning to breastfeed, you can feel reassured that there are no specific warnings or recommendations regarding nursing mothers or lactation in the information provided.
 This means that, based on the available data, there are no known risks associated with breastfeeding while using this medication.
-However, it's always a good idea to consult with your healthcare provider if you have any concerns or questions about your specific situation.
+However, it's always a good idea to consult with your healthcare provider about any concerns you may have regarding your health and breastfeeding.

 Pediatric Use